Why use social bookmarking and reference management tools?

 Mobile apps are available for both Android and iPhone.
 Zandy allows you to add, edit and view your Zotero library while Scanner and BibUp will add book details to Zotero by scanning the ISBN barcode.

-Papers (paid-for, Mac/PC-based) is a commonly used reference management package for Mac which has recently released a version for PC.
-Its Papers Livfe functionality allows you to share and review your Papers library in a similar way to social citation tools.
+Papers (paid-for, Mac/PC-based) is a commonly used reference management package devised originally for Macs, but now also available for Windows.
+Papers allows you to share and review your Papers library in a similar way to social citation tools.
 You can also search for research documents in some databases and repositories from within Papers itself.
 The Manuscript tool enables you to cite your references in word processing software and to generate bibliographies.
 Papers also renames the PDFs you import according to a naming criteria you set up.
+When you purchase Papers you can install the software on up to three devices and sync between them using Dropbox.

 Mobile apps are available for the iPad and iPhone only and cost approximately £10.00.